Squatting in Peru

-History
+Early history

 Squatting in Peru follows the trajectory of other Latin American cities, in that factors such as internal migration to urban areas, lack of affordable housing and ineffective governance have resulted in large informal settlements.
-Peruvian law states that squatters on publicly owned land cannot be evicted if they have stayed there for over 24 hours.
-Instead they can apply for legal title to the courts and if the land has not been developed over the previous decade, they are likely to win the case.
-In the countryside, many haciendas (large farms) were squatted in the 1950s by mestizo peasants and most occupations were tolerated.
+Peruvian law states that squatters on both public and private land cannot be evicted if they have stayed there for over 24 hours.
+Instead, they can apply for legal title at court and if the land has not been developed over the previous decade, they can expect to win the case.